sureksd/HiberoidDemo/README.md

 To use the Hiberoid:

-1. Add the following to your modul level build.gradle file in android studio:
+1. Android Studio: Add the following to your modul level build.gradle file:

     ```yml
     compile 'com.om.hiberoid:hiberoid:1.0.0'